 - Blasto falls neatly into this trope.

-- The Covenant in Halo are modeled after a version of this, as everything they design has a very sleek design.
-As do most things on the titular halo rings, which are designed by the Forerunner.
+- The Covenant in Halo are modeled after a version of this, as everything they design has a very sleek form.
+As do most things on the titular Halo rings and other installations built by the Forerunners.
 Understandable, as the Covenant just copied everything they have from the Forerunner.

 - Rapture in BioShock has strong elements of this in its design to go along with the Dieselpunk.